 Today we’re going to be taking a closer look at the second of our two faculties at the downtown location: the Faculty of Education (FED).

-The Faculty of Education offers an online Bachelor of Arts in Educational Studies and Digital Technology, with two specializations: Adult Education and Digital Technology and Early Childhood Studies.
+FED offers an online Bachelor of Arts in Educational Studies and Digital Technology, with two specializations: Adult Education and Digital Technology and Early Childhood Studies.

 This is such a valuable opportunity for these students to acquire a taste for the profession and to get to spend time in the exact setting they will be working in after they graduate.

 Our university obviously encourages the use of technology in learning in our technology enriched learning environment, but FED gets to implement learning into their own classrooms and then go out and teach it to the younger generation.

 The lab focuses on community outreach and teaching for social justice.
 They are interested in how digital media enables users for all kinds of different interactions.

-The Educational Informatics Lab (EIlab) is a collaberative lab including researchers across multiple faculties at the university.
+The Educational Informatics Lab (EIlab) is a collaborative lab including researchers across multiple faculties at the university.
 Simply put, they recognize the impact of rapidly growing digital technology on the representation, dissemination and generation of information and the concept of knowledge, and how this is changing.

 I have one extraordinary student to tell you about today, readers!

 Jennifer has written and published a book titled "Social LEADia: Moving Students from Digital Citizenship to Digital Leadership" which you can check out on Amazon.
 The book focuses on how kids learn from social media and how they are using it positively, so we need to embrace this culturally and facilitate this.

 That's all for now for the Faculty of Education.
 Let me know in the comments if there is anything else about the faculty that you think should be mentioned!